 Throwing Muses and early solo work

 Hersh began singing and writing most of Throwing Muses’ songs in changing tempos, with Donelly also singing and writing some of the songs.
-Early in the band’s career, Hersh became friends with Betty Hutton while both were students at Salve Regina University.
+Early in the band’s career, Hersh became friends with classic star Betty Hutton while both were students at Salve Regina University.
 Hutton attended several Throwing Muses concerts.

 The group was signed by the British 4AD Records label in 1986 and, after one album, signed a U.S. deal with Sire/Reprise Records in 1987.
 They began touring around the U.S. and Europe while recording critically acclaimed rock albums, with Hersh writing most of the songs.

-Throwing Muses became a trio when Donelly left the group after 1991’s The Real Ramona.
+Throwing Muses became a trio when Donelly left the group after 1991’s well received The Real Ramona.
 In 1994, Hersh began an additional career on Sire/Reprise and 4AD as an acoustic solo performer, beginning with Hips and Makers, an album sparely arranged around her vocals, guitar, and a cellist, in contrast to the volatile, electric sound of her band work.
 Michael Stipe of R.E.M. made an appearance on this first solo album.

 Hersh’s solo songwriting style focuses some of the relationship subject matter on her family.
 While Hersh’s work reflects her personal experience, she has said that she writes from a point of view outside of her personality.
 Stating that “songwriting is about shutting up instead of talking”, Hersh has said that songs that appeal to her are those that “say things that I don’t know yet and tell stories I may not have lived yet”.

 The New York Times pointed to Hersh’s explorations of “rage, aggression and mental chaos” as evidence that there were at least a few female rock music artists by the early 1990s pushing against gender role boundaries to express “more than simply vulnerability or defiance” in their work.